Mr-mpange/Mr-mpange/README.md

 ## 🧠 About Me

 - 🌍 Based in Tanzania
-- 💻 Passionate about **backend systems, web applications, and system design**
+- 💻 Passionate about backend systems and full-stack development
 - 🌱 Currently learning **Laravel, React, Node.js, and AI fundamentals**
-- 🛠 Strong foundation in **C, Python, JavaScript, and PHP**
+- 🛠 Strong foundation in **C, Python, JavaScript, PHP**
-- 🎯 Focused on building **secure, scalable, real-world applications**
+- 🎯 Focused on building secure and scalable applications

 ---